Barindra Kumar Ghosh: Release and later activities

-Barin Ghosh successfully escaped from Cellular Jail & was the only freedom fighter to do so in 1915.
+Barin Ghosh successfully escaped from Cellular Jail and was the only freedom fighter to do so in 1915.
 He was hiding in Puri during Battle of Balasore, where Bagha Jatin fought the British.
-Barin Ghosh was caught again from Puri & sent to Cellular Jail Andaman.
-He was kept under Solitary confinement for 5 long years.
+Barin Ghosh was caught again from Puri and sent to Cellular Jail in Andamans.
+He was kept under solitary confinement for 5 long years.
 During a general amnesty in 1920, Barin was released and returned to Kolkata to start a career in journalism.
 Soon he left journalism and formed an ashram in Kolkata.
-He published his memoirs "The tale of my exile - twelve years in Andamans".
+He published his memoirs "The Tale of my Exile – Twelve Years in Andamans".
 In 1923, he left for Pondicherry where his elder brother Aurobindo Ghosh had formed the Sri Aurobindo Ashram.
 He was influenced by Aurobindo towards spirituality and Sadhana.
 Barin returned to Kolkata in 1929 and again took up journalism.
 In 1933 he started an English weekly, The Dawn of India.
-He was associated with the newspaper The Statesman, and in 1950, he became the editor of the Bengali daily Dainik Basumati.
+He was associated with the newspaper The Statesman, and in 1950, he became the editor of the Bengali Dainik Basumati.
 Around this time he got married.
 He died on 18 April 1959.